On this page:

 - Risk factors included working in a high-risk versus general department (relative risk [RR], 2.13 [CI, 1.45-3.95]); suboptimal handwashing before or after patient contact (RR, 3.10 [CI, 1.43-6.73] and 2.82 [CI, 1.11-7.18], respectively); longer work hours (log-rank p=0.02); and improper PPE use (RR, 2.82 [CI, 1.11-7.18]).

-- The quality of the studies was variable.
+- Quality of the studies is variable.

 Physical distancing, face masks and eye protection to prevent person-to-person transmission of SARS-CoV-2 and COVID-19: a systematic review and meta-analysis (Chu, June 2020).